nobiki/gaccho-twitter/README.md

 You need consumer_key and consumer_secret issued from Twitter.
 That's based on Twitter's API Terms of Service.

+* count (optional):
+The number of tweets requested from the API.
+(Recommended: 100)
+That's based on Twitter's API Terms of Service.

 ```
 [Twitter]
 interval = 5

 CONSUMER_KEY = xxxxxxxxxx
 CONSUMER_SECRET = xxxxxxxxxx

+count = 100
 ```